-Our total gross deferred tax assets as of December 31, 2023 were \$58.4 million.
-Total gross deferred tax assets is comprised of \$53.3 million, \$4.5 million and \$0.6 million relating to IO Biotech ApS, IO Bio US, Inc. and IO Biotech, Inc., respectively.
+Our total gross deferred tax assets as of December 31, 2024 were \$77.6 million.
+Total gross deferred tax assets is composed of \$70.6 million, \$6.1 million and \$0.8 million relating to IO Biotech ApS, IO Bio US, Inc. and IO Biotech, Inc., respectively.
 Our anticipated activities are also expected to result in future significant net operating losses in Denmark resulting in additional deferred tax assets.
 Utilization of most deferred tax assets is dependent on generating sufficient future taxable income in the appropriate jurisdiction and/or entity.
-The company has provided a valuation allowance of (\$53.1) million, \$(4.3) million and \$(0.5) million on our net deferred tax assets in IO Biotech ApS, IO Bio US, Inc. and IO Biotech, Inc., respectively, as of December 31, 2023.
+The Company has provided a valuation allowance of (\$70.5) million, (\$6.0) million and (\$0.7) million on our net deferred tax assets in IO Biotech ApS, IO Bio US, Inc. and IO Biotech, Inc., respectively, as of December 31, 2024.
 Based on all available evidence, it is considered more likely than not that all the recorded deferred tax assets will not be realized in a future period.
 Additionally, most of our deferred tax assets are determined by reference to applicable corporate income tax rates in Denmark and the United States.
 Accordingly, in the event of a reduction of any such corporate income tax rates, the carrying value of certain of our deferred tax assets would decrease.

 Moreover, our ability to use our net operating losses and other deferred tax assets to offset future taxable income in Denmark and the U.S. may be limited if we experience an ownership change.
-We may experience ownership changes in the future as a result of our IPO or subsequent shifts in our stock ownership, some of which are outside the Company's control.
+We may experience ownership changes in the future as a result of shifts in our stock ownership, some of which are outside the Company's control.

 For Danish income tax purposes, an ownership change will generally occur when one, or several shareholders together, at once or successively, acquire shares representing more than 50 percent of the share capital or voting power.
-Although such an ownership change entails no reduction of the amount of net operating losses to be carried forward, the utilization is restricted to exclude offsetting against positive net capital income (e.g. income from interest, dividend and royalty) on net operating losses incurred in a previous income year, where the ownership differs by 50 percent (under section 12D of the Danish Corporate Tax Act).
+Such an ownership change entails no reduction of the amount of net operating losses to be carried forward, but the utilization is restricted to exclude offsetting against positive net capital income (e.g. income from interest, dividend and royalty) on net operating losses incurred in a previous income year, where the ownership differs by 50 percent (under section 12D of the Danish Corporate Tax Act).
 The restriction may limit future offsetting against net operating profits, when the ownership change is due to the listing on an exchange.

 For U.S. federal income tax purposes, an ownership change will generally occur when the percentage of our stock (by value) owned by one or more "5% shareholders" (as defined in the U.S. Internal Revenue Code of 1986, as amended) has increased by more than 50% over the lowest percentage owned by such shareholders at any time during the prior three years (calculated on a rolling basis).
-We anticipate that we will incur losses in the United States in the foreseeable future related to our research and development activities.
+If we were to incur losses in the United States in the future, our ability to realize a tax benefit from these losses would be limited.
 Due to potential ownership changes under Section 382 of the Code, we may be limited in our ability to realize a tax benefit from the use of such losses, whether or not we attain profitability in future years.

 In addition, our ability to utilize any future net operating losses may be limited by Pub.
-L. 115-97, enacted in 2017 and commonly known as the Tax Cuts and Jobs Act of 2017 (TCJA).
-Under the TCJA, the amount of our net operating losses that we are permitted to deduct in any taxable year is limited to 80% of our taxable income in such year, where taxable income is determined without regard to the net operating loss deduction itself, while allowing unused net operating losses to be carried forward indefinitely.
+L. 115-97, enacted in 2017 and commonly known as the Tax Cuts and Jobs Act of 2017 (the "TCJA").